mtak-/rust-on-mobile/examples/ios/example01.md

 $ ln -s ../target/i386-apple-ios i386
 ```

-Back in the xcode project lets add all these directories to our `Library Search Paths` for our application:
+Back in the xcode project lets add all these directories to our `Library Search Paths` for our application with one cute line (does not work for release builds..):

 ![Library Search Paths](./data/library_search_paths.png)